/about

 It all started in the 1980s

 Born Deaf the year Nintendo invaded living rooms, I learned storytelling from 8-bit cartridges, LEGO bricks, and comic books.
 By high school—when reality TV ruled every channel—I hijacked the AV cart to film my own unscripted chaos.
 That DIY impulse never left.
+Amazon entrusted me to build an in-house interpreting agency and bake accessibility into products.
+Today I still prototype in LEGO, storyboard like comics, and treat every brief like reality TV: keep the camera rolling, something good is about to happen.

 My MANifesto